netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

 4. Click `Sign in`.

-5. `Access Denied` page will be displayed as Citrix ADC VPX detects and prevents SQL Injection Attack.
+5. `Access Denied` page will be displayed as NetScaler VPX detects and prevents SQL Injection Attack.

 ![](images/bookinfo-denied.png)